-- 1. Ensure continued and stable funding to cover operating expenses for the local bus service. - Modify bus routes and schedules based on the recommendations of CTDOT and COGCNV bus route studies. - 3.
+- 1. Ensure continued and stable funding to cover operating expenses for the local bus service. - 2.
+Modify bus routes and schedules based on the recommendations of CTDOT and CNVRMPO bus route studies. - 3.
 Encourage replacement of damaged bus shelters and installation of additional shelters at heavily used boarding points. - 4.
-Promote the CTTransit-Waterbury bus service, including up-to-date route schedules and maps and other marketing materials at key bus stops, on buses, and on the internet (CTTransit.com) - Construct a new bus maintenance facility for CT-Transit-Waterbury. - 6.
+Promote the CTTransit-Waterbury bus service, including up-to-date route schedules and maps and other marketing materials at key bus stops, on buses, and on the internet (CTTransit.com) - 5.
+Construct a new bus maintenance facility for CT-Transit-Waterbury. - 6.
 Replace the local bus fleet in 2023, and 2035. - 7.
-Work with North East Transportation, City of Waterbury, CTDOT, and major stakeholders on initiating evening bus service. - 8.
-Initiate a circulator bus that would directly connect destinations in downtown Waterbury including the train station, hospitals, mall, and the Green.
+Initiate a circulator bus that would directly connect destinations in downtown Waterbury including the train station, hospitals, mall, and the Green. - 8.
+Work with North East Transportation, City of Waterbury, CTDOT, and major stakeholders on initiating bus service on Lakewood Road. and additional service on Wolcott Street.